 Osteoporosis treatment is designed to prevent fractures.
 “We try to estimate the risk of fracture over a period of time and then determine whether medications are needed,” said Dr. Honig.
 “It’s an ongoing process.
 You may not need treatment in year one, but in two or three years, you may need treatment.”

 Your doctor may prescribe medication that prevents bone loss and helps build bone.
 “The vast majority of drugs help prevent bone loss and strengthen bones by making them harder,” said Dr. Honig.
-Those could be traditional bisphosphonate medications, such as risedronate (Actonel), alendronate (Fosamax), or zoledronate (Reclast), which are taken orally, or denosumab (Prolia), which is an injection to help prevent bone loss.
+Those could be traditional bisphosphonate medications, such as risedronate (Actonel), alendronate (Fosamax), or zoledronate (Reclast), which are taken orally, or RANK ligand inhibitors such as denosumab (Prolia), which is an injection to help prevent bone loss.

-Some hormone-related drugs called selective estrogen receptive modulators (SERMs) also help prevent bone loss among people at high risk for osteoporosis.
-These include raloxifene (Evista) and bazedoxifene (Duavee).
+Some hormone-related drugs called selective estrogen receptive modulators (SERMs) also help prevent bone loss among people at high risk for osteoporosis, such as raloxifene (Evista).